Seledriac/TensorFlow-2.x-YOLOv3-visual-calculator/README.md

 Use it in a similar way than the "mnist" implementation :
 - execute the "make_data.py" script
 - use the "show_image.py" and "data_inspection.py" scripts to have an idea of the dataset structure
-- train a YOLOV3 model to fit this dataset with the "train.py" script (the "configs.py" file is already configured)
+- train a YOLOV3 model to fit this dataset with the "train.py" script (the "configs.py" file is already configured, but you will need pretrained YOLOV3 weights in your model_data folder)
 - use the "detect_operators.py" script to test the detection performances of the model trained
 - and once your model detects numbers and operators correctly, you can use the "calculator.py" script to visually solve handwritten basic arithmetic operations